mpawl/certmonitor/README.md

 # Results

-If a unseen active certificate is found, the output will look as follows, in stdout and in the email alert.
+If an unseen active certificate is found, the output will look as follows, in stdout and in the email alert.

 ```
 SHA256:  ba7816bf8f01cfea414140de5dae2223b00361a396177a9cb410ff61f20015ad